Vendor Risk Management Processes for Enterprise Supply Chains: Why Microsoft Excel is Not Enough

 “I’ve an upcoming meeting with a big client’s CISO.
 As CISO’s do, he will dig into how we do assessments.
 And, if he finds out we are still using excel for them, it will derail the whole meeting.
 We need an efficient and effective cloud solution, and we found that in CENTRL.”

 Get Vendor360 by CENTRL for Your Enterprise?

-Our third-party and vendor risk management software Vendor360 incorporates all the benefits of good VRM software, as discussed above.
-On top of that, it automates the assessment, audit, and monitoring processes, providing you complete control over the VRM process.
+Our third-party and Vendor Risk Management software Vendor360 incorporates all the benefits of good VRM software, as discussed above.
+On top of that, it automates the assessment, audit, and monitoring processes, providing you with complete control over the VRM process.

-Using the centralized vendor directory, this software makes vendor selection and onboarding a breeze.
+This software uses the centralized vendor directory to make vendor selection and onboarding a breeze.
 Arm your business and supply chain members with Vendor360 for quick response to risks and threats.
 Get rich and actionable insights and analytics with the vendor risk trends.